dk14/wolfram-mega/docs/traders.md

 Offers have unique pow hash, pow hash is their id.
 If offer is rejected due to low-pow difficulty - trader API will try to upgrade PoW.

+See "Contracts" and "Discreet DSL" docs for details.

 >Note: there is a limitation on the maximum length of the message.

 ```ts